laeblab/GBEX_BGI/README.md

 * [ ] Consider option for viewing locations if there are more than 3 locations (then it won't fit in the box)
 * [ ] Check CSS of storage navbar middle title thingy.
 It's slightly higher than on non storage pages
 * [ ] Consider making location labels into links...
-* [ ] Recreate Django app to get the latest default settings.py
 * [ ] Create tests

 # Long todo